phawkins27/up221-pashun/README.md

-# up221-pashun: Data Science project
+# up221-pashun: Data Science Project
 ### Winter 2024
 This course will  help me learn to navigate GIS, and use it as a tool to portray spatial data science that addresses critical environmental justice subjects.